Sky Cinema on NOW: The best movies for DecemberNov 29 | 3 min read

 “It’s really exciting to be a part of this project and to be part of such a great team as well.
 It’s not just us in front of the camera, it’s the crew, it’s the designers, art department, sound, CGI all of that.
 Everyone has worked so hard to make it work.
 It’s a real huge team effort for sure.”

-All episodes of Intergalactic are available on Sky One and NOW from Friday, April 30.
+All episodes of Intergalactic are available on Sky Max and NOW.